2025 Louth Senior Football Championship

 Newtown Blues at the semi-final stage.
 Naomh Máirtín defeated the Blues in the final by seven points, to claim their third ever Joe Ward Cup.

 Team changes

 Dundalk Gaels were promoted to Senior football for 2025 as winners of the 2024 Louth Intermediate Football Championship.
-They replace St Bride's, who lost the 2024 Senior Championship Relegation play-off to St Fechin's.
+They replaced St Bride's, who lost the 2024 Senior Championship Relegation play-off to St Fechin's.